 I haven’t been feeling the best so I’ve been cooking up a lot of comforting, savory soups and broths.
-I love the rich taste of a broth from scratch, flavors are Continue reading “Chicken soup from scratch”
+I love the rich taste of a broth from scratch, flavors are so much more distinguishable—the mirepoix, turmeric, onion, garlic, and tender chunks of chicken.
+They truly don’t take too much time or attention, which is helpful for a sometimes distracted chef like myself.
+Continue reading “Chicken soup from scratch”

 The weather has been a bit colder in the days following Christmas and it’s just felt perfectly agreeable to make things, even after the cookie extravaganza of 2018 (I think I’ve been baking daily for like two weeks now!).
 This recipe is one I’ve used over the years for Swiss Sunday bread, Zopf, or Züpfe in some regions (or so I hear!).
 Continue reading “Zopf on Thursday”